AssoDePicche/elastic-optical-networks/README.md

 You must pass the following arguments for the simulation:
 - `--arrival-rate`: the call arrival rate per unit of time
-- `--channels`: the number of resources available per link
+- `--bandwidth`: the number of resources available per link
 - `--seed`: the seed number for random processes
 - `--service-rate`: the service rate per unit of time
 - `--spectrum-allocator`: the [spectrum allocation algorithm](#features)